hoonzis/hoonzis.github.io/_posts/2012-06-27-programming-languages-for-age-of-cloud.md

 ability to distinguish between variables captured by reference and variables captured by value.
 The syntax for lambdas in C++ is a bit more complicated, but allows the developers for each variable to specify how it should be captured.
-In this folowing code the *v1* variable is captured by value and all the variables are captured as references.
+In this following code the *v1* variable is captured by value and all the variables are captured as references.
 So the value of *v2* will depend on what happened before the lambda actually executed.